 There are currently no active references in this article.

 The large and complex genus Acer is being revised for Trees and Shrubs Online section by section.
-First to be published (August 2020) is Section Macrantha, the snakebark maples.
-Text for Section Palmata series Sinensia, Section Platanoidea and Eurasian members of Section Acer is in the editing process, as is an overall introduction to the genus.
+First to be published (August 2020) is Section Macrantha, the snakebark maples; the generic introduction has followed in September 2020.
+Text for Section Palmata series Sinensia, Section Platanoidea and Eurasian members of Section Acer is in the editing process.

-We would like to be able to complete the entries for Acer, and are loooking for sponsors to enable this work to be continued: if you could help please email me on email@example.com
+We would like to be able to complete the entries for Acer, and are looking for sponsors to enable this work to be continued: if you could help, please email me on email@example.com

 Acer is one of the most significant tree genera of the northern hemisphere.
 The c.
 160 species occur in North and Central America south to Honduras, in Europe and North Africa, and from the Middle East through the Himalaya to southeastern Asia (de Jong 2002; Crowley et al., in prep.).
 Though it is primarily a temperate genus, species of Acer occur in tropical Asia, crossing the equator on Java.
 They are trees or shrubs, grown primarily for their leaves, which display an array of shapes, sizes and colours.
 Bark is extremely variable and often diagnostic; it may be smooth, ridged or flaky, seldom rough or forming plates.
 Bud scales are often large and foliose with 2–15 pairs, eventually caducous.
-The leaves are deciduous or evergreen, opposite and typically palmate with five lobes, although they may be entire or with 3–13 lobes, or they may be pinnate with three, five or rarely seven to nine leaflets.
+The leaves are deciduous or evergreen, opposite and typically palmate with 5 lobes, although they may be entire or with 3–13 lobes, or they may be pinnate with 3, 5 or rarely 7–9 leaflets.
 Hairs are usually present in the vein axils of the leaf undersides and often elsewhere.
 Stipules are usually absent (present only in A. saccharum subsp. nigrum).
 Inflorescences are extremely variable in form – compound or simple, corymbose, paniculate, racemose or umbellate – and are produced in terminal and/or lateral positions.
 Flowering occurs before or as the leaves emerge.
 The flowers are hermaphrodite or unisexual (trees sometimes dioecious).
-They have (four to) five (to six) sepals, (four to) five (to six) petals (rarely none), the sepals and petals sometimes fused together, usually yellowish or green, though some species have contrasting white petals and green or red sepals; (4–)8(–13) stamens, nectaries forming a fleshy disc or ring in the centre of the flower; the stamens may be inserted inside or outside the ring or, more commonly, emerge from the ring itself.
+They have (4–) 5 (– 6) sepals, (4–) 5 (–6) petals (rarely none), the sepals and petals sometimes fused together, usually yellowish or green, though some species have contrasting white petals and green or red sepals; (4–)8(–13) stamens, nectaries forming a fleshy disc or ring in the centre of the flower; the stamens may be inserted inside or outside the ring or, more commonly, emerge from the ring itself.
 The fruit is a two-seeded schizocarp, a dry indehiscent structure that breaks up at maturity into single-seeded sections.
-These sections each have a single wing and are known as samaras (van Gelderen et al, 1994; de Jong 2002).
+These sections each have a single wing and are known as samaras (van Gelderen et al., 1994; de Jong 2002).
 Development of the samara proceeds directly after flowering, and large but immature fruits are often a conspicuous feature of the trees through the summer.
 Throughout this account fruiting times refer to ripening times.

 As well as being among the largest, Acer is also one of the most important genera of ornamental trees for temperate climates and is deservedly popular and widely grown.
 As with Quercus there is a huge array of different forms, sizes and adaptations: from the majestic Sycamore, A. pseudoplatanus, and other temperate giants such as A. saccharinum and A. macrophyllum, to xeri-adapted shrubs such as A. hyrcanum, and species like A. laurinum with the classic rain-forest adaptations of leathery evergreen, simple leaves with a long drip-tip.
 Throughout this diversity the pairs of opposite leaves are a valuable clue in avoiding embarrassing errors of identification.
 With a few exceptions it is the foliage that provides the principal attraction to gardeners, as maple leaves provide a broad palette of colours throughout the year.
 The first flush of spring leaves may be yellow, red, pink or purple; during the summer there is an impressive range of green shades, and cultivated maples add red, yellow and variegated forms.
 However, as landscape trees, it is for their often spectacular autumn colours that the maples are most renowned.
 This said, several members of the genus are also quite spectacular in spring flower, including European species such as A. opalus and A. monspessulanum, which may otherwise be overlooked.

-Far greater debate relates to species delimitation and while the account of Grimshaw & Bayton (2009) aligned with Maples of the World (van Gelderen et al. 1994), the approach here aligns more closely with those of recent regional floras, though not without exception.
+Far greater debate relates to species delimitation and while the account of Grimshaw & Bayton (2009) aligned with Maples of the World (van Gelderen et al. 1994) as the Flora of China account was not published until after New Trees was in proof, the approach here aligns more closely with those of recent regional floras, though not without exception.
 It is of course unsurprising that much of the confusion within the genus pertains to taxa found in its modern centre of diversity, China, and while not wholly satisfactory, the account of Xu et al. (2008) goes some way to resolving some of the taxonomic confusion among several of the closely related species.
 In numerous cases further study to elucidate intra-sectional relationships is required, and mention is made of some particularly troublesome groups in the text relating to the relevant sections elsewhere in this introduction.
-Of particular intrigue has been the repeated nesting of Dipteronia within Acer in numerous molecular studies (e.g Pfosser et al. 2002; Tian et al. 2002; Grimm et al. 2006; Buerki et al. 2010; Yang et al. 2010), though this is yet to be widely accepted.
+Of particular intrigue has been the repeated nesting of Dipteronia within Acer in numerous molecular studies (for example, Pfosser et al. 2002; Tian et al. 2002; Grimm et al. 2006; Buerki et al. 2010; Yang et al. 2010), though this is yet to be widely accepted.

 Section Arguta (Rehder) Pojarkova